au-ts/libvmm/README.md

 Finally, you will need an experimental Microkit SDK.

-* Currently virtualisation support and other patches that the VMM requires are not part of mainline Microkit.
+* Currently virtualisation support and other patches that libvmm requires are not part of mainline Microkit.
 * Upstreaming the required changes is in-progress.